1984

 them standing, red-faced in their raincoats, clutching their briefcases."[23]

-On August 20 the single Master And Servant / (Set Me Free)
+On 20 August the single Master and Servant / (Set Me Free)

 Alan: "Clive [Richardson] hired a French choreographer who put together the hilarious